Someone is always paying for your cheap clothing

 This mountain of discarded fast fashion clothing is located in Chile.

-Emma Vorasorn, Staff Writer
+Emma Vorasorn, Editor-in-Chief

 As teenagers, scavenging the mall for the cheapest clothing is something all of us do in attempts to salvage every last crumb of money from our minimum wage jobs.
 However, this seemingly harmless act has a drastic effect on our environment, as well as the labor force.